eclipse-sumo/sumo/docs/web/docs/FAQ.md

 - a description of the SUMO-version and the operating system you are using
-- a screenshot or error output showing the unexpected behavior (this may allow us to diagnose the problem at a single glance)
+- a screenshot or error output showing the unexpected behavior (this may allow us to diagnose the problem at a single glance).
+When sending screenshots of sumo-gui, please include the whole screen so the application version and simulation time are visible.
 - the complete input files for reproducing the error (i.e. a .sumocfg and all files referenced therein) in a zip-archive.
 Please remove unnecessary inputs (i.e. only 2 vehicles instead of 2000) and try to